Does Animal-Assisted Therapy Really Work?

 Among the most common flaws in AAT studies are:

--Lack of a non-treatment control group.
+- Lack of a non-treatment control group.

--Insufficient numbers of subjects.
+- Insufficient numbers of subjects.

--No controls for effects of novel experiences (e.g., swimming with dolphins).
+- No controls for effects of novel experiences (e.g., swimming with dolphins).

--No written manual spelling out the treatment procedures (important for standardization and replication).
+- No written manual spelling out the treatment procedures (important for standardization and replication).

--No use of “blind observations” to control for unconscious bias on the part of the researchers.
+- No use of “blind observations” to control for unconscious bias on the part of the researchers.

--Reliance on self-reports rather than objective measures.
+- Reliance on self-reports rather than objective measures.

--Lack of long-term follow-up studies.
+- Lack of long-term follow-up studies.

--Putting a positive spin on negative results (e.g., “While interacting with the therapy dogs did not actually decrease the patients’ symptoms, the participants reported that they enjoyed interacting with the animals.”).
+- Putting a positive spin on negative results (e.g., “While interacting with the therapy dogs did not actually decrease the patients’ symptoms, the participants reported that they enjoyed interacting with the animals.”).

--Cherry picking (only presenting the results for variables that worked)
+- Cherry picking (only presenting the results for variables that worked)

 Big Problem #2: The File Drawer Effect

-A second major problem with the scientific literature on animal assisted therapy is the “file drawer effect.”
+A second major problem with the scientific literature on animal-assisted therapy is the “file drawer effect.”
 This is the tendency for experiments that find positive results to be published while experiments in which treatments do not work are rarely published.
 As a result, in many areas of science, published findings are heavily biased toward positive results.
 This is not a trivial issue.
 A recent study by the Food and Drug Administration found that 91% of published clinical trials on the effectiveness of antidepressant drugs reported positive results.
 However, when the results of non-published trials were included in the analysis, antidepressants were found to be effective in only 51% of the studies.

 This bias toward the publication of only positive results also slants the AAT efficacy literature.
 Take a study conducted by the psychologist Dr. Alisa Greenwald.
 For her doctoral dissertation, Greenwald investigated the impact of a therapeutic horseback riding program on 81 boys with emotion problems ranging from depression to ADHD to PTSD.
-She found that participation in equine assisted therapy had no impact on the children’s self-esteem or frustration tolerance.
+She found that participation in equine-assisted therapy had no impact on the children’s self-esteem or frustration tolerance.
 Indeed, children who were highly attached to the therapy horses had higher levels of depression and anxiety.
 But the study was never published.

-The Hype versus the Evidence
+The Hype Versus the Evidence

 Alan Beck, the Director of the Center for the Human-Animal Bond at Purdue University, is a pioneering researcher who helped establish the field of anthrozoology.
 In 1984, along with his colleague Aaron Katcher, he published the first review of studies on AAT.
 In that paper, Beck and Katcher warned about the sorry state of research purporting to demonstrate the effectiveness of animals as therapists.
 They argued that investigators needed to carefully separate the feel-good temporary recreational benefits of interacting with animals from the long-term clinical benefits of AAT.
 And they were particularly concerned that too many enthusiastic investigators were asking “How can I demonstrate the therapeutic effect of pets?” rather than the more appropriate question, “Do pets have a therapeutic effect?”

 Unfortunately, despite the media hype and 30 years of research on therapy dogs, dolphins and horses, Beck and Katcher’s warning is nearly as true today as it was in 1984.
 However, things are improving on the research front.
-In 2008, the Waltham Center for Pet Nutrition and the Eunice Kennedy Shriver National Institute of Child Health and Human Development initiated a grant program which has provided over 9 million dollars for research related to human-animal relationships.
+In 2008, the Waltham Center for Pet Nutrition and the Eunice Kennedy Shriver National Institute of Child Health and Human Development initiated a grant program that has provided over 9 million dollars for research related to human-animal relationships.
 Already these funds have begun to pay off in terms of better AAT studies.
 (See, for example, this study by Maggie O'Haire and her colleagues on the impact of Guinea pigs on the social behaviors of kids with autism.)

-But the truth is that we still don't know the answer to Lori Marino’s question – “How important is the animal in animal assisted therapy?”
+But the truth is that we still don't know the answer to Lori Marino’s question: “How important is the animal in animal-assisted therapy?”

-For my earlier Psychology Today post on dolphin assisted therapy, click here.
+For my earlier Psychology Today post on dolphin-assisted therapy, click here.

 For an excellent guide to designing qualitative and quantitative studies related to AAT, see this paper by Stern and Chur-Hansen.

-Some important articles on the effectiveness of AAT.
+Some important articles on the effectiveness of AAT

 Anestis, M. D., Anestis, J. C., Zawilinski, L. L., Hopkins, T. A., & Lilienfeld, S. O. (2014).
 Equine‐related treatments for mental disorders lack empirical support: A systematic review of empirical investigations.
 Journal of Clinical Psychology,70, (12), 1115-1132.